-A 3 month mark is a huge development for you as well as your baby.
-Even the baby’s body realises the amount of growth that has happened, and the growth that is yet to take place.
+Reaching the 3-month mark is a huge development for your baby.
+Your baby has grown in this time and will continue to grow rapidly.
 This is mostly the time when your baby will undergo yet another phase of rapid growth.
 This means more feeding and possibly erratic feeding times, with lesser breaks in between and waking up at night frequently to feed your baby.

 [Also Read: 3 Months Old Baby Development]

-Within a span of 3 months, a baby tends to learn a lot of what is around him, start picking up things from people and begin understanding the call and response logic when communicating.
-Physically, the average weight of a 12-week-old baby is about 1.5-1.8 kg higher than what it was earlier.
-That physical growth is just going to keep increasing.
+Within a span of 3 months, a baby tends to learn a lot of what is around them.
+The average weight of a 12-week-old baby is about 1.5-1.8 kg more than what it was earlier.

-In the span of 12 weeks, your baby does get a hang of what’s going on around him and how things work.
+In the span of 12 weeks, your baby will have started understanding what goes around him and how things work.
 At least the ones related to him.
-Therefore, when the feeding time is imminent and he sees you approach, he will inherently understand that he is going to be fed and prepare for it.
+Therefore, when the feeding time is near and he sees you approach, he will inherently understand that he is going to be fed and prepare for it.
 Similarly, sleeping times might also start affecting him such that he begins to fall asleep around the same time as before.
 These might be interrupted in the phase when growth spurt occurs.

 [Also Read: 3 Months Old Baby Milestones]

 With the rapid growth occurring around this stage, your baby’s feeding demands might ramp up a bit.
-At times, if the growth is substantial, there might be instances where you are barely done with one feed and it is already time for the next.
-A lot of energy is spent in the growing of the body and also the daily activities of your child.
-Maximum growth occurs while your baby sleep, which is why he might wake up with an intense hunger and cry out for food.
+At times, if the growth is substantial, there might be instances where you will be barely done with one feed and it will be time for the next.
+Your baby’s maximum growth occurs while he is asleep, which is why he might wake up with intense hunger and cry out for food.

 [Also Read: 3 Months Old Baby Food]